samgerlach72/Social-network-app/README.md

 1. Run 'npm install'
 1. Run 'npm run build'

 **Note:** VS Code seems to have a bug.
-After doing this, you should able to run the project but code editors report that they can't see the 'tweeter-shared' module.
+After doing this, you should be able to run the project but code editors report that they can't see the 'tweeter-shared' module.
 Restarting VS Code fixes the problem.
 You will likely need to restart VS Code every time you compile or build the 'tweeter-shared' module.

 **Note:** If you are using Windows, make sure to use a Git Bash terminal instead of Windows Powershell.
 Otherwise, the scripts won't run properly in tweeter-shared and it will cause errors when building tweeter-web.